 Written by Jed Mecurio and directed by Sam Miller, the series was nominated for the 1995 best serial award at the Scottish BAFTAS.

 Different for Girls, directed by Richard Spence, was the second feature film Nisha starred in.
 She played Angela, the very confused girlfriend of Rupert Graves' chaotic Prentice.

 This was followed by the BBC drama Holding On, in which she played football journalist, Karen Pope, opposite Phil Daniels.

 Directed by Adrain Shergold, it won the BAFTA and Royal Television Society award for best drama serial in 1998.

-Sixth Happiness in 1997, provided Nisha with both the opportunity to film in Mumbai, India and the challenge of playing Tina, a character that was deaf and an elective mute.
+Sixth Happiness in 1997, provided Nisha with both the opportunity to film in Mumbai, India and the challenge of playing Tina.

 Her preparation was extensive as she had to master sign language and learn to sing in Hindi backwards in order to lip-synch the fantasy sequences.